Where To Begin

-- Acupuncture is a respected regulated health discipline
+- Acupuncture is a regulated health discipline.

 Define your goals and time table

-- What is your education back ground?
+- What is your educational background?

-- Would you require students loan?
+- Would you require student loans?

-- Would you need to work part-time?
+- Would you need to work part-time while in school?

 - How well could you handle the pressure?